6 Fun Soccer Warm Up Drills (and Warm Down)

-I have listed 5 fun soccer warm-up drills below but bear in mind you can modify the drills to add more fun and interesting.
+I have listed 5 fun soccer warm-up drills below but bear in mind you can modify the drills to add more fun and interest.

 While my injury was very painful at that time, watching my teammates enjoying the day was totally unbearable for me!